CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelligentsecurity.md

 Whether to dim the display and lock the computer when user presence is not detected.

+!!! info ""
-?> Can reduce the chances of unauthorized access to the computer if you leave the computer unattended and unlocked.
+    Can reduce the chances of unauthorized access to the computer if you leave the computer unattended and unlocked.

 Options: